MouseLand/suite2p/README.md

 1. Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.8** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path
 3. Create a new environment with `conda create --name suite2p python=3.9`.
-4. To activate this new environment, run `conda activate suite2p` (Option 1) You can install the minimal version of suite2p, run `python -m pip install suite2p`.
+4. To activate this new environment, run `conda activate suite2p`.
+	a) (Option 1) You can install the minimal version of suite2p, run `python -m pip install suite2p`.
-	(Option 2) You can install the GUI version with `python -m pip install suite2p[gui]`.
+	b) (Option 2) You can install the GUI version with `python -m pip install suite2p[gui]`.
 If you're on a zsh server, you may need to use `' '` around the suite2p[gui] call: `python -m pip install 'suite2p[gui]'`.
 This also installs the NWB dependencies.
 5. Now run `python -m suite2p` and you're all set.
 6. Running the command `suite2p --version` in the terminal will print the install version of suite2p.